Pavlovski’s Balalaika Orchestra

 Pava (Fomin)

-All through the years the orchestra has been a living dynamic organism of immigrants, local danish musicians, friends, friend's friends and children.
+All through the years the orchestra has been a living dynamic organism of immigrants from all over the world, local danish musicians, friends, friend's friends and children.
 Families and professionals playing together through generations - sometimes smaller, sometimes larger ensembles.
-In the course of time 164 people drafted through the orchestra.
+In the course of time around 180 people drafted through the orchestra.

-Today Pavlovski's Balalaika Orchestra counts 36 active musicians including Pavlovski's 2nd generation Nina Pavlovski and Jurij Pavlovski as well as 3rd generation Jesper Lund Jakobsen and his duo Balalaikamen.
+Today Pavlovski's Balalaika Orchestra counts 28 active musicians including Pavlovski's 2nd generation Nina Pavlovski as well as Jakobsen's 3rd generation Jesper Lund Jakobsen who is the conductor.

 Ivan Susanin's Aria (Glinka) - feat.
 Guido Paëvatalu